blerg-rush/blerg-rush/README.md

 # Hi!
 I'm Kelsey 😀
 Pronouns: she/her

 I'm a software developer with an interest in developer-friendly code, exploring different ways of approaching familiar problems, and open-source technology.
-I volunteer co-organize [YEGrb](http://www.yegrb.com), Edmonton's Ruby meetup, and I'm deeply involved with the [Dev Edmonton Society](https://devedmonton.com/), attending every other meetup and event I possibly can (though they're all digital for the time being! 😷).
+For two years, I volunteer co-organized [YEGrb](http://www.yegrb.com), Edmonton's Ruby meetup, and I've recently stepped down to free up time to focus on social progress and activism.

 ## My work 👷‍♀️

 - Working full-time at Vertical City in Edmonton, Alberta
-- Maintaining [YEGrb.com](http://www.yegrb.com) and co-organizing the Edmonton Ruby Meetup
+- Puttering around on some project or another
-- Puttering around on some project or another (as I write this: building a tailored Discord bot in Python for an online community)
+- (former) Maintaining [YEGrb.com](http://www.yegrb.com) and co-organizing the Edmonton Ruby Meetup

 ## Currently learning 📚
 *Subject to being very out of date!*

-- Rails app optimization ([The Complete Guide to Rails Performance](https://www.railsspeed.com/) by Nate Berkopec)
+- Building sustainable Rails apps ([Sustainable Web Development with Ruby on Rails](https://sustainable-rails.com/) by David Bryant Copeland)
 - TBD!

 ## Contact me 📫

 - 🏢 On [LinkedIn](https://www.linkedin.com/in/kelseygabriel/)
 - 👩‍💻 On the [Dev Edmonton Society](https://devedmonton.com/) Slack group
-- 🏳️‍🌈 Always interested in offering time toward local-dev-community or LGBT-focused projects!
+- 🏳️‍🌈 Always interested in offering time toward socialist or LGBT-focused projects!